-This article covers what we would now class as our van life essentials, for the build and for the journey itself.
-Feel free to take this list with a pinch of salt; everyone’s trip is different, and what is ‘essential’ is, at the end of the day, subjective.
+Embarking on van life for the first time, or getting ready for your next adventure in a new world?
+This collection of van life essentials will help you prepare.
+After our own experience, it covers everything we wouldn’t leave behind, from the initial build to the vital van life accessories.
+Everyone’s trip is different, and what is ‘essential’ is, at the end of the day, subjective – so feel free to take it with a pinch of salt.
 But we hope this can give you a bit of guidance if you are right at the start of your build or thinking about buying a campervan!

 Lindsay and George travelled through Western Europe and North Africa in a self-built van.
 You can follow their adventures on Instagram: @bemorevan.

-This article features some links to relevant products on Amazon, which we may make commission from at no extra cost to you.
+This site contains links to travel products and services we recommend, which we may make commission from at no extra cost to you.

 In this article: